This is usually caused by a range networking issues, for example:

 The audio stream is downloaded over the Internet and therefore requires a continuous and uninterrupted network connection from the radio station through to the amplifier or AMM that is playing the stream.
 If this cannot be guaranteed then playback may be interrupted or not be possible.

 While it is true that the AX-Mini4 has approximately quarter of the output power of the AX-1250, human hearing has a logarithmic response to volume which is why volume is measured with logarithmic units known as decibels.
-Quarter of the power is a difference in volume of only about 6dB.
+Quarter of the power is a reduction in volume of only about 6dB.
 To put this in practical terms, this is a difference of only about 3 volume steps on an Axium amplifier, which is less than 8% of the full volume range.
+Loudness is subjective but generally an increase of 10dB, which is 10 times the power, is accepted by most listeners as the difference in level that seems twice as loud.